Through stories, we create connection and understanding—in relation to others, but also for ourselves.

 Once you’ve written your autoimmune or chronic illness story, you can either keep it for yourself (which is 100% ok!) or share it with others.

-And if you’re sharing on social media, don’t forget the hashtags #spoonie #spoonielife #spooniesupport #chronicillness #chronicpain #invisibleillness #butyoudontlooksick #autoimmuneaware #autoimmunestories
+If you’re sharing on social media, don’t forget the hashtags #spoonie #spoonielife #spooniesupport #chronicillness #chronicpain #invisibleillness #butyoudontlooksick #autoimmuneaware #autoimmunestories